-Households are helping save groundwater by being more waterwise in their home and gardens.
+Households are helping to save groundwater by being more waterwise in their homes and gardens.
 Waterwise gardens include native and drought-tolerant plants, mulching, and efficient, well-maintained irrigation systems.
 One of the great side benefits of these practices is the simple fact that they save money.

-Some agricultural businesses have become very efficient through contemporary technologies, irrigation schedules, improved maintenance and better management.
+Some agricultural businesses have become very efficient through use of contemporary technologies, irrigation schedules, improved maintenance and better management.
 The combination of crop types, crop areas and the type of irrigation systems used can also boost water efficiency.
 State Government is investing $750,000 in targeted programs to support the horticulture industry in North Wanneroo.

-Leaders in water efficiency and innovation are showing that we can all adjust to a drying climate by rethinking how we use water wisely.
+Leaders in water efficiency and innovation are showing that we can all adjust to a drying climate by rethinking how we use water.

 Boosting water supplies

 Groundwater replenishment where large volumes of highly treated recycled water are recharged back into deep aquifers to augment our drinking water.
 Construction of Perth’s first full-scale Groundwater Replenishment Scheme at the Beenyup facility in Craigie is now completed with a capacity to recharge 14 GL of recycled water into groundwater for storage and abstraction each year.
-Planning is underway to double the schemes capacity to recharge 28 GL each year.
+Work is underway to double the scheme’s capacity to 28 GL each year.

 Managed aquifer recharge where water is infiltrated back into an aquifer through reinjection bores or ponds, basins and trenches for later use or to benefit the environment.
-Location and design should consider benefits for local water users and the environment.
-Well considered location and design will deliver benefits for local water users and the environment.
+Well considered location and design can deliver benefits for local water users and the environment.

 Wastewater treatment and reuse where wastewater is recycled to be used for irrigation of parks, public gardens and golf courses, and potentially other uses such as horticulture and industry.